TheOdinProject/curriculum/react/getting_started_with_react/keys_in_react.md

 - List is never filtered

-### What to avoid or watch out for when using keys
+What to avoid when deciding what to use as a key:

 - Using index as a key should be a last resort